silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/index.md

 # Sylva Overview

 Sylva is a tool for application-level synthesis (ALS).
-It accepts a synchronous dataflow (SDF) graph as input and generates a solution after the DSE process.
+It accepts a synchronous dataflow (SDF) graph as input and generates a solution after going processes of Design Space Exploration and Assembly.
 Currently, Sylva generate a solution based on idealized hardware.
 Further assembly process needs to be implemented to automatically finalize the solution.

-One of the essential inputs of Sylva is an HLS library from Vesyla tool, as it provides information about the dimensions, estimated energy consumption, and data transfer patterns of each algorithm used in the target application.
+One of the essential inputs of Sylva is an HLS library from Vesyla tool, as it provides information about the dimensions, estimated power and energy consumption, and data transfer patterns of each algorithm used in the target application.
 Sylva uses this information to explore the design space of the target application and produces the final design through the assembly process.
 For this task, the ALS tool can be divided into two parts: Design Space Exploration (DSE) and Assembly (ASE).

 ## Input Files and Data Structures